oracle-livelabs/spatial-graph/adb-graph/graph-made-easy/rdf-graph-user-and-graph-studio/create-and-validate-an-rdf-graph-user.md

 - Execute SPARQL Queries on the Playground Page

 ### Prerequisites
-- The following lab requires an Autonomous Database - Shared Infrastructure account.
+- The following lab requires an Autonomous Database - Serverless.
 - And that the Graph-enabled user (GRAPHUSER) exists.
 That is, a database user with the correct roles and privileges exists.

 ## Task 1: Create RDF graph in Graph Studio